andrewshell/blog-asdo-gatsby/src/posts/2014-08-14-how-to-be-polite.markdown

 Today I read this interesting article titled "[How to be polite](https://medium.com/message/how-to-be-polite-9bf1e69e888c)" by Paul Ford on Medium.

-<blockquote>Politeness buys you time.
+> Politeness buys you time.
 It leaves doors open.
 I've met so many people whom, if I had trusted my first impressions, I would never have wanted to meet again.
 And yet - many of them are now great friends.
-I have only very rarely touched their hair.</blockquote>
+I have only very rarely touched their hair.